Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 How will the climate modelling community respond?

-Makarieva challenges the academic consensus by pointing out one flaw in climate models that lead to wrong modelling results and potentially disastrous model-based policy recommendation.
-But her point does not make climate models useless in their entirety.
-In fact, global warming and the greenhouse effect remains equally relevant.
-Especially above the oceans, surface vegetation plays no role in climate regulation.
-And humans remain the main drivers of this global warming.
-With a more complex understanding of the climate’s regulation by the biosphere, humans also have a larger range of actions to address global warming.
+With a more complex understanding of the climate’s regulation by the biosphere, humanity also has a larger range of actions to address global warming.
 Actions now include land use change.
-Yet, climate modellers have unintentionally “appropriated” the power of vegetation to regulate the global climate, by miss-assigning causality for observed global warming to the greenhouse gas narrative, while invalidating the narrative of a self-regulating biosphere.
+Yet, according to Makarieva’s hypothesis, climate modellers have unintentionally “appropriated” the power of vegetation to regulate the global climate, by miss-assigning the causality for observed global warming to the greenhouse gas narrative, while invalidating (or dampening down) the narrative of a self-regulating biosphere.
 In our broadened understanding, carbon dioxide emissions only contribute a share of the global warming that we are experiencing!
 Whereas the exact attribution of global warming to two drivers, landuse and greenhouse gas emissions, needs to be re-assessed, with new or modified tools.
-Makarieva follows the scientific method that humanity can learn with – science as an iterative process of observation and hypothesis formation, hypothesis testing, finding and correcting errors in our hypothesis, and re-evaluating our knowledge and assumptions.
-Now, the climate community also needs to respond scientifically – by perceiving and respecting her critique, assessing its relevance, revisiting their model assumptions.
-And then, by honestly communicating what they will learn.
-Until then, climate scientists should speak out clearly that their land use parameterization may contain a systemic conceptual error that makes all predictions questionable, and unsuitable for global policy recommendations.
+Makarieva follows the scientific method that humanity learns with – science as an iterative process of observation and hypothesis formation, hypothesis testing, finding and correcting errors in our hypothesis, formulating counter-hypothesis, and re-evaluating our knowledge and our assumptions.
+Her hypothesis around the errors of the Manabe-Wetherald lapse rate approximation is testable, but Makarieva herself is in no position to find out how this assumption is buried within the codes of our huge climate models.

 I hope that two decades of “climate consensus” against the attacks by the fossil fuel industry has not scarred climate scientists – scarred them such that scientists no longer act scientifically but respond emotionally.
 An emotional response starts with ascertaining hierarchy by stressing that they are experts – in their bout against GHG denial, climate researchers learned to exude confidence and trust worthiness similar to medical doctors.
 The emotional response would continue with ignoring a well-founded critique, then defensive dismissiveness, then bullying and aggressive attacks.
-Such behaviour is human but not scientific.
-Denial of Makarieva’s critique would take all legitimacy from the climate movement that rests solidly on its “scientific basis”.
+Such behavior is human but not scientific.
+Denial of Makarieva’s critique would take legitimacy from the climate movement that rests solidly on its “scientific basis”.
 It would fundamentally question the institution of academia during our era, a time when humanity depends on the scientific method for distinguishing truth from fiction.

 PS: During my own academic career, I also experienced how life defies being modeled – I can deeply empathize with Anastassia Makarieva, who is facing an academic consensus around how to model the climate.
 When I was an academic modeller myself, I investigated how agricultural irrigation water flows can modify watershed hydrology.
 And I identified problems that are quite similar to those that Makarieva is pointing at: When water flows circulate within a single grid cell, or if processes vary dramatically within a grid cell, then models go wrong.
 So wrong, that even calibration cannot make them right.
 These effects happen when farmers irrigate ineffectively, letting much of the water flow back from their fields into the canal system.
 These effects happen when soils are healthy and alive: then water infiltration is mostly localized in macropores, whereas soils in most other areas quickly saturate ([16]).
 In both cases, the success of modelling would mainly require models to capture this exceptional behaviour of life, which is lost in spatial averaging.
 Averaging ignores how life opens up pores in the soil, how farmers allow water to circulate back into the canal system.
 Modellers are uneasy (or even unaware) how their calibration process adds uncertainty, even though it determines the predictive power of any integrated environmental model.
 I initially observed this problem in 2007 during my PhD thesis ([15]), but only managed to publish it years later ([17]).